kiliman/tailwindui-crawler/README.md

 - `addTailwindCss` - adds link to tailwindui.css
 - `prefixSrc` - adds `https://tailwindui.com` to any img src attribute that needs it
 - `useInter` - adds link to Inter font css and styles
+- `convertVue` - converts HTML component into a Vue component
+  - Use `.env` key `VUE_OUTPUT` to specify which folder to save the React files to (defaults to currently configured `OUTPUT`).
+You can also use `$OUTPUT` to expand current value.
+For example: `VUE_OUTPUT=$OUTPUT/vue` will set the value to value of `OUTPUT` plus `/vue`
+  - This transformer will create a Vue component for each Tailwind UI component.
+This components may need some adjustements, but should in most cases be ready to go.
+An index script is not included, so the components can't be viewed in the browser yet.
 - `convertReact` - converts HTML component into React/JSX-compatible syntax
   - Use `.env` key `CONVERTREACT_OUTPUT` to specify which folder to save the React files to (defaults to currently configured `OUTPUT`).
 You can also use `$OUTPUT` to expand current